sumoheavy/jira-ruby/README.md

 ### Sample Usage
 Connect to JIRA
 Firstly, establish a connection with your JIRA instance by providing a few configuration parameters:
+There are other ways to connect to JIRA listed below |  [Personal Access Token](#configuring-jira-to-use-personal-access-tokens-auth)
-	•	﻿private_key_file: The path to your RSA private key file.
+- ﻿private_key_file: The path to your RSA private key file.
-	•	﻿consumer_key: Your consumer key.
+- ﻿consumer_key: Your consumer key.
-	•	﻿site: The URL of your JIRA instance.
+- site: The URL of your JIRA instance.

 ```ruby
 options = {